filoxo/react-profile/2-COMPONENTS.md

         import App from './App';

 > Note: notice that we use the relative path to find `App`.
-This is because the only modules available from abolute paths are those that we installed using npm.
+This is because the only modules available from absolute paths are those that we installed using npm.
 That's why we can just pull in `react`.
 Remember this for all of your components.

 4. Lastly, we'll use `render()` to tell React to replace `div#app` with an `<App />` component.

         render(<App />, document.getElementById('app'));

-Now, run the dev server by typing this in your terminal:
+Now, run the dev server by typing this in a terminal:

     npm start